-Other studies of essage esign ogics have healthcare In 2008 Caughlin, Brashers, Ramey, Kosenko, Donovan-Kicken and Bute studied the message design logics of responses to HIV disclosures.
-In this study 581 students at a large Midwestern university were asked to participate in a study they hypothetically had a siblingHIV positive diagnosis.
+Other studies of message design logics have also taken place in healthcare settings.
+In 2008 Caughlin, Brashers, Ramey, Kosenko, Donovan-Kicken, and Bute studied the message design logics of responses to HIV disclosures.
+In this study 581 students at a large Midwestern university were asked to participate in a study in which they hypothetically had a sibling who was disclosing the sibling’s HIV positive diagnosis.
 The participants were given a questionnaire that included one of 24 HIV positive disclosures and were asked to write down exactly what their response would be to that disclosure.
-The 24 disclosures fell into categories that be described using one of the message design logics (Caughlin, 2008).
-Of the 581 participants 539 completed the response.
+The 24 disclosures fell into six categories that could be described using one of the message design logics (Caughlin et al., 2008).
+Of the 581 participants, 539 completed the response.
 Their responses were then sorted into the three message design logic categories.
-Conventional message design was most common among both male and female participants: 118 male participants and 176 female participants used onventional message design logic for a total of 294 participants.
-More female participants than male participants used hetorical message design logics, but not by a significant: 35 female participants and 31 male participants used hetorical message design logics for a total of 66 (Caughlin, 2008).
+Conventional message design was most common among both male and female participants: 118 male participants and 176 female participants used conventional message design logic for a total of 294 participants.
+More female participants than male participants used rhetorical message design logics, but not by a significant number: 35 female participants and 31 male participants used rhetorical message design logics for a total of 66 (Caughlin et al., 2008).
 Expressive messages were the most negative, often blaming the sibling for the HIV infection.
-Conventional messages were often a baseline for socially normative behavior and included predicable messages such as “How are you doing emotionally with this news” (Caughlin, 2008, p.
-667) Rhetorical messages were the most sophisticated and expressed more ‘we’ type messages such as “remember, we are a family” (Caughlin, 2008, p.
+Conventional messages were often a baseline for socially normative behavior and included predicable messages such as, “How are you doing emotionally with this news?”
+(Caughlin et al., 2008, p.
+667) Rhetorical messages were indeed the most sophisticated and expressed more ‘we’ type messages such as “remember, we are a family” than the other types of messages (Caughlin et al., 2008, p.
 668).

-Caughlin also applied essage esign ogics theory to another type of disclosure.
-In 2013 CaughinDonovan-Kicken, and Mikucki-Enyart focused on disclosure of a depression diagnoss to a friend. studied 504 students from a large Midwestern university enrolled in communication courses who volunteered as participants.
-Participants filled out an online questionnaire with an open-ended question asking them to respond to a close friend disclosing a depression diagnosis.
-The disclosure messages were 1 of 20 all falling into one of the message design logic categories.
-The participants were asked to write down exactly what they would say in response.
-Like the previous study (Caughlin 2008) xpressive messages were the most negative including responses such as“Dude, you don’t have depression” (, 2013, p.
+Caughlin also applied message design logics theory to another type of disclosure.
+In 2013 Scott, Caughlin, Donovan-Kicken, and Mikucki-Enyart conducted a study focused on disclosure of a depression diagnosis to a friend.
+The authors studied 504 students from a large Midwestern university enrolled in communication courses who volunteered as participants.
+Participants filled out an online questionnaire with an open-ended question asking them to respond to a close friend’s disclosing a depression diagnosis.
+The disclosure messages were 1 of 20, all falling into one of the message design logic categories.
+The participants were asked to write down exactly what they would say in response to the disclosure.
+Like the previous study (Caughlin et al., 2008), expressive messages were the most negative, including responses such as, “Dude, you don’t have depression” (Scott et al., 2013, p.
 147).
-Conventional message responses again social norms and were predictable responses, such as “Is there anything I can do to help” (Scott, 2013, p.
+Conventional message responses again reflected social norms and were predictable responses, such as, “Is there anything I can do to help?”
+(Scott et al., 2013, p.
 147).
-Rhetorical messages showed ‘we’ indicators and signs of support such as“e will get through this” (Scott, 2013, p.
+Rhetorical messages showed ‘we’ indicators and signs of support such as, “We will get through this” (Scott et al., 2013, p.
 147).